• Skip to main content

 Nankhatai Indian Shortbread Cookies Eggless Cardamom Festive Foods

-According to WIKIPEDIA, these eggless cookies are derived from the Persian word "naan" meaning bread and "khatai", an Afgan word for biscuits.
+According to Wikipedia, these eggless cookies are derived from the Persian word "naan" meaning bread and "khatai", an Afgan word for biscuits.
 Their rich sweet buttery taste has made them supremely popular.
 Being eggless also contributes to their larger appeal.
 And so they make it to our festive tables in most Indian homes, especially during Diwali.

 How To Make Nankhatai